Video-io/VideoKitDemos-Android/README.md

 # VideoKit Samples

-This repository contains a set of sample applications to help you learn about VideoKit SDKs in Android.
+This repository contains a set of sample applications to help you learn about the VideoKit Android SDKs.
 Each sample demonstrates different use cases and APIs.

 For more information, please [read the documentation](https://docs.video.io/docs/android/intro-about)!